JasonLane1/asteroids_game/README.md

 # I then pushed back to github with the saved changes and it worked.
 Removing venv/ from the directory and adding them to both the .gitignore file as well as now being untracked by git.

 # Created and init the pygame 3 stage game loop - Was a bit confused how this worked to start with but have a pretty good idea now.
+# Fill the screen (surface) black and flip to update.
+Havent added fps limit yet will do next.